List of The Powerpuff Girls soundtracks: Heroes & Villains

 Produced by Mark Mothersbaugh and Bob Casale of Devo, The Powerpuff Girls: Heroes & Villains: Music Inspired by The Powerpuff Girls was released on July 18, 2000, on CD and audio cassette.
 The songs are connected by spoken interludes (recorded by the show's voice cast) to form a loose storyline in which the girls mobilize to stop Mojo Jojo from destroying Townsville.
 Each band wrote a song about a character, each of them based on "an assignment regarding which part of the story their song would illustrate."
 Craig McCracken said: "I love these bands, and listening to their work inspires my work.
 Each song on the album focuses on a different aspect of The Powerpuff Girls, and together they tell a story.
 From Townsville in danger to the day finally being saved".
 Although David Byrne recorded a song titled "Buttercup, Blossom, and Bubbles Say" along with his daughter Malu, who wrote the lyrics, the track was left out of the album.
+"Pray for the Girls" by Frank Black, that was featured on the soundtrack, would later be used during the end credits of The Powerpuff Girls Movie (2002).

 The New York Times journalist Ann Powers praised the pop album's original songs, saying, "The precocious sound these bands cultivate has never had a more appropriate niche."
 Heather Phares of the All Music Guide called the album "appropriately hip and funny" and stated that it is "much more than just a 'music inspired by' marketing piece."
 Meanwhile, David Wild of Rolling Stone gave it 3 out of 5 stars, saying that "it's the indie-ish mix of acts that makes Heroes and Villains such a tuneful, trippy blast," highlighting The Apples in Stereo's "Signal in the Sky (Let's Go)" as a "propulsive, bubblegum-delicious" song that "nearly steal[s] the show."
 Additionally, the album topped Billboards children's music chart for six weeks upon its debut.